 Early Club History - 1968-1978

-In the early summer of 1968, Audrey Belarde, daughter of Cliff Belarde, read a notice of a moonlight bike ride in the newspaper.
+In the early summer of 1968, Audrey Belarde, sister of Cliff Belarde, read a notice of a moonlight bike ride in the newspaper.
 A group, including members of the Belarde Family and Miles "Woody" Wood, decided it sounded like fun and agreed to attend.
 The ride was sponsored by the American River Wheelmen.
 They rode from Eppie's in Florin Center to Elk Grove starting at 11:00 PM and returning to Eppie's for breakfast at 3:00 AM.
 The group joined the American River Wheelmen and enjoyed the biking, but as time went by decided they could not live with their style of leadership.
 So in the Fall of 1968 they were motivated to organize their own bike club.
 Woody became the first president and Cliff his vice-president.
 The club affiliation was with A.Y.H.
 (American Youth Hostel).
 And thus was born the SACRAMENTO BIKE HIKERS.
 Their dedication for many years provided the sound foundation that has made the Sacramento Bike Hikers the oldest remaining bike club in the area.

 This history was compiled from old ride schedules, fliers, and newsletters that are in the club archives and from the records of Sam Lambert.
 If there are things of significance that you know have been left out, please let us know.
 The long term goal of this history is to preserve the records of the club as accurately as possible, and as such, is presented here so you may know how our club has evolved to the present (Hopefully, additions to this club history will be made by the current members of the club.
 If there's anything you can do to help, please let us know).